 15-year-old shot in face over holiday weekend in Marietta dies

-MARIETTA, Ga. - A 15-year-old boy who was shot in the face over Memorial Day weekend in Cobb County has died, according to police.
+MARIETTA, Ga. - A Cobb County Police are investigating the circumstances of a 15-year-old boy who was shot in the face over Memorial Day weekend.
+Police say he was rushed to the hospital where he later died from his injuries.

 The shooting happened around 11:35 a.m.
 Sunday along Quiet Creek Court in Marietta.

+Neighbors say they heard police cars and EMS race down the street to a home at the very end of the cul-de-sac

+Police say the shooting happened on Quiet Creek Court around 11:30 Sunday morning.
+(FOX 5 Atlanta)

-According to Cobb County Police, officers were responding to a trouble unknown call where they found the boy.
-He was taken to the hospital where they say he later died from his injury.
+According to Cobb County Police, officers were responding to a ‘trouble unknown’ call where they found the boy.

+"To hear someone lost their life?
+That's awful," said Marcus Clark who lives in the neighborhood.

+Clark says in the 20 years he's lived in the neighborhood there have been less than a handful of problems.
+He says two of those incidents were just this year when there were two drug raids on Quiet Creek Court.
+He says he never imagined there would be a deadly shooting.

 The incident is still under investigation.